 James' sells his prints directly to collectors, companies, interior designers, and fine art companies around the world.
 His work is currently shown in Tiffany & Co. stores around the globe.

 James graduated with a degree in Mathematics with a focus in computer science at the University of Wisconsin-Madison before switching to photography.
-He studied photography and retouching at the International Center for Photography and the School of Visual Arts in New York and spent a few years in the hard-knocks school of assisting for commercial photographers.
+He studied photography and retouching at the International Center for Photography and the School of Visual Arts in New York and spent a few years assisting for commercial photographers.